jeffheaton/aifh/README.md

 * Volume 0: Introduction to the Math of AI
 * Volume 1: Fundamental Algorithms
 * Volume 2: Nature Inspired Algorithms
-* Volume 3: Neural Networks
+* Volume 3: Neural Networks and Deep Learning
-* Volume 4: Support Vector Machines
-* Volume 5: Probabilistic Learning

 ##Staying Up to Date